Your shopping cart is empty!

 The days of wearing your ability to multi-task as a badge of honour are over.
 I know, I've been there too!
 We've all taken pride in being able to handle more than we should and still get it done but the time has come for that stop!
 Focus is the key to getting anything done efficiently, accurately and with less stress.
 Take a look at your list of 'things to do' and prioritise the top three, allocate time to each task and work solely on it during that time.
 Be sure to remove distractions such as phones and turn off email notification while you work.

 So, how many times a day do you think you check your social media accounts and emails?
 Probably more than you think!
 It's understandable.
 At the push of a button we can all find something to lose ourselves in for a few minutes - a friend’s news, world events or a cute puppy video.
 It seems harmless but these interruptions have a huge impact on our concentration levels - it takes around 20 minutes for our brains to get back on track with what we were doing before the interruption.
 Imagine how much time that adds up to in a day!
 Slow down, unplug and get tasks completed before you check back in - try giving yourself allocated 'guilt free' slots during the day.
+Click here for more tips on how to consciously unplug.

 Feelings of overwhelm lead to anxiety which is never a productive state.
 These feelings can be reduced by taking a moment to feel present and breathe deeply.
 The best thing is that this can be practised anywhere; simply focus your attention on your breath - feeling it move in and out of your body.
 Resist the urge to control it, just experience it coming and going naturally.
 Let thoughts, emotions and sounds arise around you, let them pass by like clouds while you stay present with your breath.
 Practising this for just a couple of minutes can help restore balance and leave you feeling in control and much happier.